 Soy: The Little Bean With A Big Impact

-Soymilk is another good source, coming in at eight grams of protein per cup!
+When fresh or whole, soy is a true superfood.
+One cup of fresh edamame (usually served steamed, see recipes below) contains 8 grams of fat and 17 grams of protein.
+Tofu has 10 grams of protein per half cup and tempeh beats that considerably, with 31 grams per cup!
+Soymilk is another good source, coming in at 8 grams of protein per cup!
 To learn more about the nutritional benefits of soy protein and the link between reduced cancers, better kidney function, and other health issues, click here.
-Soy protein powder/supplements are also an option, but it’s generally not recommended.
+Soy protein powder/supplements are also an option, but is generally not recommended.
 There are lots of other protein supplements that are superior.

-But when foods like soy are broken down into parts and extractions, their nutritional benefits are negated.
+But when foods like soy are broken down into parts and extractions, then their nutritional benefits are negated.
 Soybean oil (soya oil), soy protein isolate, soy flour, and soy protein are examples of extractives that are generally to be avoided.
+These ingredients are often found in processed foods and fast foods, so if you’re cooking at home and eating a wholesome diet, you likely don’t need to worry about them.

 Another issue of concern with soy is that most soy in the US is genetically modified.
-Most of this soy is used as animal feed and used for processed foods.
+Most of this soy is used as animal feed, and used for processed foods.
 So again, if you’re cooking at home and using whole foods, likely the soy is organic and/or not genetically modified, but be sure to read the labels.

 Soy Recipes

-Hemp: Tiny Seeds Full Of Nutrition
+Hemp: Tiny Seeds full of Nutrition

-Thankfully, hemp restrictions are loosening slightly around the U.S., and universities are able to obtain research permits to grow hemp crops.
-Canada’s hemp industry is lightyears ahead of us; as such, most hemp products we get in the US are from Canadian-grown hemp.
+Thankfully, hemp restrictions are loosening slightly around the US, and universities are able to obtain research permits to grow hemp crops.
+Canada’s hemp industry is lightyears ahead of us; as such, most hemp products we get in the US are from Canadian grown hemp.
 The main ways we enjoy hemp is in the form of hemp seeds, hemp protein powder, and hemp milk.

 Hemp Recipes